SOLUTIONS

 • 8 simple rules for optimizing your digital menu board system

-• Why using a digital menu makes sense for most restaurants
+• Why using digital TV menu boards makes sense for most restaurants

 • How UPshow can help you get the most out of your digital menu screens